moliver28/research-handbook/content/handbook/resellers/partner-enablement/_index.md

 **Topical Articles on DevSecOps Concepts**

 - [What is DevOps](https://about.gitlab.com/topics/devops/)
   - This extensive article goes into detail about DevOps, the culture, tools, and methods for success.
-It's worth 15 mins.
+It's worth 15 minutes.
 - [What is a DevOps Platform?](https://about.gitlab.com/topics/devops-platform/)
   - Great overview article with 10 primary must-have features and 7 things to consider to get the most out of the platform
 - [DevSecOps Defined](https://about.gitlab.com/topics/devsecops/)